Monday - Friday 9am - 5pm

 Posted on 17/05/2021 by Room to GrowChildren's Beds

-One major consideration is how much space is available for the new bed.
-A single bed’s dimensions are 90 cm x 190 cm, and a double bed is 120 cm x 190 cm.
+Before considering which bed you should buy for your child’s room, it’s worth visualizing the space you have inside it.
 Measure the bedroom and decide where other furniture will be placed to make sure you have enough room for the bed you are considering.
 You need to allow enough room to get around the bed easily, access other furniture, and still have a play area for your child.

 A double bed (including small double beds) is usually more expensive than a single bed.
 Additionally, if you are purchasing a bed to last more than a few years, you want one built solidly that will accommodate your child’s weight as he or she grows.
 With beds, as with everything else, you get what you pay for and a higher quality bed is going to be more expensive.